 Not Knowing All of Your Options to Finalize Your Case

 There might be several ways to prevent a conviction and clear your name—even if you’re guilty.
-To name a few, there’s pre-trial intervention, the solicitor’s diversion program for domestic violence, and conditional discharges for drug cases.
+To name a few, there’s pre-trial intervention, the solicitor’s diversion program for domestic violence, and, for drug cases, the solicitor's drug intervention program, plus conditional discharges.

 And even if you are aware of court diversion programs, the real question is, do you know how to make a case to qualify?
 You’ve got to convince the officer who arrested you, a prosecutor who measures success by convictions, and maybe a victim who is dead set against you.
 You can’t expect to get gold just by asking for it.